anandcsingh/whisper-key/README.md

 #### Credential Proxy

 Since the contracts we interact with are dynamic, currently only data they prove is dynamic.
 So we can have contracts that store different types of information We needed a uniform way to interact with any generated contract.
 A new Credential Proxy class is generated along with a new contract.
 The details of the types are hidden behind a common interface `issueCredential()`.
 Based on the name of the credential we want to issue a specific Credential Proxy will be loaded that knows the details of the contract and its accompanying data structure.

+## Future Features

+- Encrypt Owner's data such that only they can decrypt it, this was supposed to be a main feature but encountered issues using the encryption library
+- Allow the Owner to choose to store their credential on their device encrypted at rest
+- Allow the Issuer to directly send the deploy transaction instead of using Whisper API
+- API for letting others download generated contract files (it is there now not tested @ /api/scripts/:name)
+- Contemplate the usage of a Whisper Key Oracle when attempting to verify a credential

 All together that's **Whisper Key** the Hub for Verifiable Credentials with enhanced privacy utilizing Mina and Zero Knowledge proofs and hopefully our entrance into the Spacing Guild 😎